ds5110/faces/soph/notes_logreg.md

 <img src="figs/images/soph_logreg/p2_fd_cmat.png" width=600>

 **Partition 3: The "potential predictors" + "angular offsets"** For this partition, I wanted to see if the angular offsets would bring anything helpful to the table.
-I found that after feature selection the selected features were still `['boxratio', 'interoc']`, so I didn't include the rest of the results (as they are the same as above).
+I found that after feature selection the selected features were still `['boxratio', 'interoc']`, so I didn't include the rest of the results (as they are the same as partition 1 above).

 Without feature selection:
 * Accuracy score: 0.76